 - Review your privacy settings on your social network accounts: Are you sharing data and information with only whom you intend to?
 Take the time to review privacy settings and err on being conservative.
 If you are unsure of what you are allowing others to see, turn it off.

-- Have a good antivirus and firewall protection: Check that these systems are up-to-date and functioning properly.
+- Have a good antivirus and firewall protection: Invest in software that safeguards your personal data and prevents malicious activity on your devices.
+If you currently utilize a program, perform routine checks that ensure these systems are up-to-date and functioning properly.
 There are several sites that can help you choose the best protection for you.

 - Minimize the damage: Even the best practices may be susceptible to a hack.
 If your account is hacked, be aware of what help is available.
 Avoid storing unnecessary account information.
 Make sure you have a good backup of your valuable data.
 Hardware failures, accidental deletions, viruses and malware can destroy your data.
 Have an automatic backup solution that works for you.
 Also, take the additional step to test your backup system regularly so that it is working when you need it.